 A disc of first recordings, the Bernstein is presented in the original narrative context, while the Moyse is a 2002 Counterpoint commission.
 These two works are complimented with Castelnuovo-Tedesco’s spirit of flamenco and the jazzy swing idiom of the Levi.

 Christmas In Vermont, 2007

 The Counterpoint Chorale and the Vermont Symphony Brass Quintet gave their first holiday concert in 2003 and, after countless requests, here is their first CD.
 It begins with a 50th anniversary performance of the late Daniel Pinkham’s marvelous Christmas Cantata and continues through a bright and joyful collection of traditional tunes and discoveries.
 Christmas in Vermont is a feast for your ears and a gift for your heart.

-De Cormier writes, ” I have been involved in African-American music, in one way or another, for almost 60 years.
+About this recording, Robert De Cormier wrote, ” I have been involved in African-American music, in one way or another, for almost 60 years.
 In 1948 I became the music director at Camp Unity, an interracial holiday camp, whose clientele were just about half black, one-half white.
 Every Sunday a chorus would be recruited from the new campers and rehearsals would begin on Monday.
 On Friday or Saturday night we would perform together as part of the weekend program.
 Almost every concert included some African-American music…in 1963 the De Cormier Singers, a professional vocal ensemble, made its debut in New York City.
 For the next 25 years we toured the United States and Canada.
 We were always an interracial group and the concert programs almost always included African-American material.
 Many of the songs on this new CD were originally arranged for them.”